Mass spectrometry imaging: Software

+The Python ecosystem provides a range of specialized libraries for processing mass spectrometry data, serving distinct analytical needs.
+For comprehensive, end-to-end workflows, pyOpenMS offers extensive Python bindings for the C++ OpenMS library, facilitating complex operations such as signal processing, feature finding, and quantification.
+In contrast, pymzML is a highly efficient, lightweight parser optimized specifically for rapid data extraction and interaction with mzML files, making it ideal for prototyping and targeted data access.
+Pyteomics also functions as a versatile and lightweight toolkit, but supports a broader range of common proteomics formats (including mgf and pepxml) and is often utilized for its ease of use in general data handling and calculations.
+For more specific applications, matchms is a focused library dedicated to data processing, cleaning, and comparison, particularly for implementing various spectral similarity scoring algorithms essential in metabolomics.

 Applications

 A remarkable ability of MSI is to find out the localization of biomolecules in tissues, even though there are no previous information about them.
 This feature has made MSI a unique tool for clinical research and pharmacological research.
 It provides information about biomolecular changes related with diseases by tracking proteins, lipids, and cell metabolism.
-For example, identifying biomakers by MSI can show detailed cancer diagnosis.
+For example, identifying biomarkers by MSI can show detailed cancer diagnosis.
 In addition, low cost imaging for pharmaceuticals studies can be acquired, such as images of molecular signatures that would be indicative of treatment response for a specific drug or the effectiveness of a particular drug delivery method.

 Ion colocalization has been studied as a way to infer local interactions between biomolecules.
 Similarly to colocalization in microscopy imaging, correlation has been used to quantify the similarity between ion images and generate network models.

 Advantages, challenges and limitations

 The main advantage of MSI for studying the molecules location and distribution within the tissue is that this analysis can provide either greater selectivity, more information or more accuracy than others.
 Moreover, this tool requires less investment of time and resources for similar results.
 The table below shows a comparison of advantages and disadvantages of some available techniques, including MSI, correlated with drug distribution analysis.